New Testament: Priests

 Approximately 4 references

-Former high priest (AD 6–15) who remained influential during Jesus' trial.
-Jesus was brought to Annas first before being sent to his son-in-law Caiaphas (John 18:13-24).
-Five of his sons also served as high priest, making him the power behind the priestly establishment.
+Former high priest (AD 6–15) who retained influence long after his term ended.
+Jesus was brought to him first before being sent to his son-in-law Caiaphas (John 18:13–24).
+Five of his sons would also serve as high priest, making him the patriarch of a dominant priestly dynasty of the era.

 Key references: Acts 4:6, John 18:13, John 18:24, Luke 3:2